appbaseio/esc/searchbar/auto-complete.md

 }'
 ```

 We just added a custom analyzer.
-The `_settings` endpoint can be used for adding one more custom analyzers.
+The `_settings` endpoint can be used for adding one or more custom analyzers.

 ### Updating Mappings